pyaf/tpobot/README.md

 # TPO IIT (BHU) Bot

 A facebook messenger bot which gives real time updates of [Training and Placement portal](https://placement.iitbhu.ac.in/) of IIT (BHU) to the students.
-The bot periodically crawls the `company's visit` page and sends private text messages to registered users about the new companies arrivals according to their branch and course.
+The bot periodically crawls the `company's visit` page and sends private text messages to registered users about new companies according to their branch and course.

 The bot uses `Django` as backend framework for webhook, `Celery` as asynchronous task manager, `Redis` as message broker, `Wit` as intent parser, `sqlite3` as database for development on local machine and `postgres` for production on heroku, python's `requests` module for web crawling and `Ngrok` to setup a secure tunnel to localhost for development purposes.